jdarling/MongoMQ/readme.md

 MongoMQ - Node.js MongoMQ
 =========================

+Version 0.2.7 fixed a cursor leak when using passive callbacks.
 Version 0.2.6 bug fix related to relplica set configuration loading from config.json files.
 Version 0.2.5 general code cleanup and some optimizations.